 Reconstructing Philadelphia: The Persistence of Racism and the African American Struggle for Political Power and Civil Rights in the Urban North, book manuscript in progress for University of Pennsylvania Press

-“Old Philadelphians, the Great Migration, and the Irony of Progressive Politics” and “The 1960s and Expanding Ideas of Black Rights,” both chapters in James Wolfinger, ed., African American Politics in the City of Brotherly Love, Temple University Press
+“Old Philadelphians, the Great Migration, and the Irony of Progressive Politics” and “The 1960s and Expanding Ideas of Black Rights,” both chapters in James Wolfinger, ed., If There's No Struggle, There's No Progress: Black Politics In Twentieth Century Philadelphia, Temple University Press, 2022

 The View from 125th Street: The Rise and Twilight of the Harlem Four and the Redefinition of Black Political Leadership in New York City, 1965 to 2010, book manuscript in progress

 The Mayoralty W. Wilson Goode, Sr.: Race, Reform, and the Challenges of Governing an American Post-Industrial City, provisional title, book manuscript in progress

 “Notes from the Field,” The Historian, Volume 81, Issue 3 (Fall 2019), pp. 393-397.